MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/manage-report-templates-and-scheduled-reports.md

 |Authorization|string|Required.
 The Azure AD access token in the form **Bearer** *\<token\>*|
 |Content-Type|string|Application/JSON|

-## View Report Template Definition
+## View a definition of a report template

 Use this method to view the definition of the report template.